Effects

 Effect Annotations

-By convention, functions that perform effects end with ! in their name.
-The compiler does not enforce this, but your teammates will thank you for it.
+By convention, a function that performs effects ends its name with !.
+The compiler does not require it, but everyone reading your code later will be glad you followed it.

 LOON